 Designers, with the help of their skills, add the required amount of attentiveness to every element of the page that easily helps users decide the significance and order of every element and move accordingly.

-What is The Importance of Visual Hierarchy in Design?
+What is The Importance of Visual Hierarchy in UI/UX Design?

 Visual hierarchy is not just concerned with the design, it is concerned with user experience to a great extent.
 If done correctly, visual hierarchy in UI/UX design can lead you to unexpectedly significant results.
 Because a correct visual hierarchy does not trouble users with navigation, instead, it highlights the elements to grab users’ attention and ultimately help them take action.